fzaninotto/Faker/readme.md

 $faker->addProvider(new Faker\Provider\Internet($faker));
 ````

 Whenever you try to access a property on the `$faker` object, the generator looks for a method with the same name in all the providers attached to it.
 For instance, calling `$faker->name` triggers a call to `Faker\Provider\Name::name()`.
+And since Faker starts with the last provider, you can easily override existing formatters: just add a provider containing methods named after the formatters you want to override.

 That means that you can esily add your own providers to a `Faker\Generator`.
 Just have a look at the existing providers to see how you can design powerful data generators in no time.